-BEAKED WHALE DIVING
+BEAKED WHALE DIVING BEHAVIOUR

 Cuvier’s & Blainville’s beaked whales

-All whales tagged for longer than 15 minutes undertook deep dives.
-Maximum depth recorded 1,888 m (Cuvier’s) and 1,251 m (Blainville’s).
-Duration of deep dives was correlated significantly to maximum depth in Blainville’s (i.e. duration increased with an increase in depth), whereas no correlation was observed in Cuvier’s.
-Descents were always faster than ascents, with each species descending at their own constant speed, regardless of final depth, and at a very steep angle, 60°–83°.
-In contrast, ascents had shallow angles, and speed changed during each ascent.
-Foraging and non-foraging dives were distinguished, with foraging dives defined as those with long sequences of echolocation clicks, combined with echoes from objects located by those clicks.
-Conversely, non-foraging dives were relatively silent with only a few isolated noises.
+Tyack et al. (2006) used tags to record sound and body orientation in order to analyse dive profiles of ten individuals from Cuvier’s and Blainville’s (Mesoplodon densirostris) beaked whale.
+Each tag comprised a pressure sensor, a three-axis accelerometer, and a magnetometer to calculate and record whale orientation, and a hydrophone to record acoustic data.
+Study results demonstrated that all whales tagged for longer than 15 minutes undertook deep dives, and they were rarely found at the surface.
+Cuvier’s beaked whales were tagged in the Ligurian sea (part of the Mediterranean) and reached maximum depths of 1,888 m.
+Blainville’s beaked whales were tagged off the Canary Islands (Atlantic Ocean) and dived to 1,251 m.
+Deep dive duration was correlated significantly to maximum depth (i.e. duration increased with increased depth) for Blainville’s whales, whereas no correlation was observed for Cuvier’s.
+Descents were always faster than ascents, with each species descending at a specified constant speed, regardless of final depth, and at a very steep angle, 60°–83°.
+In contrast, ascents occurred in shallow angles, and speed changed during each ascent, possibly to aid stabilisation.
+Foraging dives could be distinguished by presence of long sequences of echolocation clicks whilst, non-foraging dives were relatively silent, with only a few isolated noises.
 The author’s results showed that foraging dives were far deeper (always in excess of 500 m) than non-foraging dives.

-Northern bottlenose whales
+Northern bottlenose whale

-BEAKED WHALES AND MILITARY SONAR
+BEAKED WHALES & SONAR